mrpostiga/imame4all/Reloaded/trunk/iOS-res/Applications/MAME4iOS.app/readme.txt

 -Show Info/Warnings: Shows Game Info and any warnings when a game is selected.

--Digital Touch DZ: Enable/Disable a deadzone on DPAD touch center.
-It could be better for some games.
-Disable if you don't like it.

--Analog Touch DZ: Analog touch stick deadzone selector.
-Lower to gets more sensitivity.

--Wii Classic DZ: Wii classic stick deadzone selector.
-Upper if you have problems with stick (controller going crazy).
-Lower to gets more sensitivity.

 -Skin: Let's you select skin (retina or not).
 Retina skin looks better but needs more resources.

 -Native TV-OUT:  If you like iPad 2 TVOUT mirror or you use and external 3rd party TVOUT app, you can turn off iMame4All native TVOUT.

 -Overscan TV-OUT: You can set the amount of TV overscan correction.

 WIIMOTE
 ---------

-iMAME4all lets you use up to 4 WiiMotes or Wii Classic controllers over bluetooth to play (multiplayer).
+MAME4iOS lets you use up to 4 WiiMotes or Wii Classic controllers over bluetooth to play (multiplayer).

-iMAME4all uses btstack project to support WiiMote:
+MAME4iOS uses btstack project to support WiiMote:

 http://code.google.com/p/btstack/

-To use WiiMote you have to first launch iMAME4all menu pressing R2 button, and select WiiMote option.
+To use WiiMote you have to first launch MAME4iOS menu pressing R2 button, and select WiiMote option.
 Then, press to find first WiiMote and make your WiiMote discoverable by pressing the 1+2 buttons at the same time.

 You can add new WiiMote anytime, selecting WiiMote option again.
 If a WiiMote is disconnected (battery drained) you can reconnect it or connect another WiiMote and continue playing.